grapefruitzinnia/less-than-15-words-a-day-bc-stalkers/README.md

 have you tried this panera caffeinated lemonade, how reckless is that, why does lemonade have caffeine, they should have added the words "tea" somehow if it has caffeine and people would know it has caffeine, i wouldnt try it bc of the sugar, i avoid sugar as much as i can unless, sparingly i consume sugar, i dont add sugar to my coffee/tea

+**The Process** or as I understand it:
+0. find a problem worth spending time on solving
+1. figure out the ml model(s) you are interested in that best solves the problem
+2. OR choose (a) ml model(s) first and then apply it to a new problem worth spending time on
+3. choose a programming language that is the best at solving the problem, with precision and speed, with that model
+4. just do it
+5. document everything, always

 | Things I can’t talk about here | Why                                                                                                                                                                              |
 | ------------------------------ | -------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |
 | My thesis ideas                | It's one thing that I get scooped by someone, it's so embarrassing that it's going to be someone who can't even grasp my idea and does a mediocre job trying to scoop it, lolsad |